ursmal1948/tasks_manager_orm/README.md

 # Project Description

-- Project allows you to create projects, tasks, comments assign them to specific users, make modifications on them.
+- Project allows you to create users, projects, tasks, comments assign them to specific users, make modifications on them.
 - Possibility to get insight into the development of the task, by creating its history of changes.
 - Sending notifications to users when there are updates on tasks status they are assigned to.